Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Consequences and Conjectures

 \subsection{Spectral Multiplicity}

 While our results give lower bounds for spectral multiplicity, our methods say very little about corresponding upper bounds.
-In light of the numerical evidence of the simplicity of the discrete spectrum of the Laplacian on $\SL_2(\Z) \backslash \H$, however, we believe that spectral multiplicity should only occur due to quadratic twisting, with the possible exception of the eigenvalue $1/4$.
+In light of the numerical evidence of the simplicity of the cuspidal spectrum of the Laplacian on $\SL_2(\Z) \backslash \Hb$, however, we believe that spectral multiplicity should only occur due to quadratic twisting, with the possible exception of the eigenvalue $1/4$.

-\begin{conjecture}[Spectral Multiplicity Conjecture for $\Gamma_0(q) \backslash \H$] Let $q$ be an odd positive integer, and let $s(q)$ denote the number of distinct odd primes $p$ for which $p^2$ divides $q$.
-Then the multiplicity of an eigenvalue $\lambda > 1/4$ in the new part of the discrete spectrum of the Laplacian on $\Gamma_0(q) \backslash \H$ is bounded from above by $2^{s(q)}$, with this bound attained for a positive proportion of eigenvalues. \end{conjecture}
+\begin{conjecture}[Spectral Multiplicity Conjecture for $\Gamma_0(q) \backslash \Hb$] Let $q$ be a positive odd integer, and let $s(q)$ denote the number of distinct odd primes $p$ for which $p^2$ divides $q$.
+Then the multiplicity of an eigenvalue $\lambda > 1/4$ in the new part of the cuspidal spectrum of the Laplacian on $\Gamma_0(q) \backslash \Hb$ is bounded from above by $2^{s(q)}$, with this bound attained for a positive proportion of eigenvalues. \end{conjecture}

-When $q$ is even, the situation is more complicated.
-Indeed, throughout this paper we have stipulated that all quadratic characters have odd conductor.
+When $q$ is even, the situation is more complicated, though we point out that the cuspidal spectrum of the Laplacian on $\Gamma_0(q) \backslash \Hb$ with $q$ even has been studied via the Selberg trace formula by Golovchanski\u{\i} and Smotrov \cite{Golovchanskii}.
+Throughout this paper we have stipulated that all quadratic Dirichlet characters have odd conductor.
 Classifying the level of twists of newforms by quadratic characters of even conductor has been considered by Atkin and Lehner \cite[Theorem 7]{Atkin1} for holomorphic newforms, with the chief challenge being that there is no quadratic character modulo $2$, one quadratic character modulo $4$, and two primitive quadratic characters modulo $8$.
 It is likely that, at least for the case $F = \Q$, the methods of this paper could be used to extend results on spectral multiplicity to even values of $q$.
-We also remark that the discrete spectrum of the Laplacian on $\Gamma_0(q) \backslash \H$ with $q$ even has been studied via the Selberg trace formula by Golovchanski\u{\i} and Smotrov \cite{Golovchanskii}.
+More generally, one can undoubtedly classify the generic irreducible admissible representations of $\GL_2(F_v)$ with $v$ dyadic whose conductors are invariant under twisting by a given ramified quadratic character of $F_v^{\times}$ via the same methods as in \hyperref[backgroundsect]{Section \ref*{backgroundsect}}, though additional work would be required due to the fact that such ramified quadratic characters can have conductor exponent $2$, not just $1$.
+On the other hand, more work would be required in bounding the contribution of monomial representations, since the proof of \hyperref[latticelemma]{Lemma \ref*{latticelemma}} seems to rely on the fact that the twisting character $\omega_{\rr}$ is ramified at a nondyadic nonarchimedean place; note that for $F = \Q$, however, there are simpler ways to show that monomial representations contribute a negligible amount.